beberman/peer-review/README.md

 To update for new semester, update the list of students in the google sheet ETR-500 Student Peer Reviews.
 Then update the App.js to make the done flag false.
 Redeploy the application.

+To update for a new year:
+- update the google sheet
+- make sure the number of teams is correct in the landing page
+- make sure that the range on the students in the validate function is correct.